VFPX/Win32API/samples/sample_445.md

 The Windows CE database model is that of a small, flat structure, optimized for small, efficient storage.
 As such, the Windows CE database APIs do not correspond to the Win32 database APIs.

 Data operations are transactioned within the object store or a database volume, which protects against data loss.
-If a Windows CE–based device loses power (reset or suspend/resume, where the RAM is refreshed) during a data transaction, Windows CE reverts all partial database operations to the last known good state. "*
+If a Windows CEï¿½based device loses power (reset or suspend/resume, where the RAM is refreshed) during a data transaction, Windows CE reverts all partial database operations to the last known good state. "*

 Read complete topic <a href="http://msdn.microsoft.com/library/default.asp?url=/library/en-us/wcemain4/html/_wcefiles_using_a_windows_ce_database.asp">Microsoft Windows CE Databases</a> at the MSDN web site.

-#kwd: sln_pocketpc.

 ***